vbe0201/Saturnus/README.md

 ## About

-The original Horizon kernel is written in modern C++ using a design heavily based on reference-counted C++ objects.
-It has a custom IPC system and the full system is split up into many sandboxed processes beyond the actual kernel.
-Few design choices from UNIX and POSIX are borrowed.
+The original Horizon kernel is written in modern C++, using a recent LLVM toolchain.

+It is a fully custom design heavily based around reference-counted C++ object.
+Using a custom IPC system, most of the work in the system is orchestrated between sandboxed processes following a microservice model.

-This project tries to combine Horizon's secure design with the capabilities Rust provides us with to achieve a semantically equivalent reimplementation of the original kernel that is capable to serve as a drop-in replacement on real hardware.
+This project tries to combine Horizon's modern design choices with the capabilities Rust provides as a systems programming language.

+We try to achieve semantic equivalence in reimplementation, less effort is put in trying to generate matching assembly.
+Nonetheless, it is a goal for the kernel to work as a drop-in replacement on real hardware.

+Eventually, it may be ported to more architectures than just AArch64 in the future.

 ## Code Organisation